-License duration of the two licences previously owned by VIP lasted until 2017, 10 MHz from 900 MHz band and 10 MHz from 1800 MHz band expired on 23 March 2017, positioned in the lower parts of the bands.
-At the request of one.Vip for licence renewal, the Agency brought a resolution No. 0804-974 dated 2 November 2016 not to renew these two licences.
-At the moment these radiofrequencies are not allocated and they are not available for sale.
+The license duration of the two licences previously owned by A1 Macedonia was until 2017, 10 MHz from 900 MHz band and 10 MHz from 1800 MHz band expired on 23 March 2017, positioned in the lower parts of the bands.
+At the request of A1 Macedonia for licence renewal, the Agency adopted resolution No. 0804-974 dated 2 November 2016 not to renew these two licences.
+At the moment these radiofrequencies are not allocated and they are not available for sale, they are saved for a third entrant.

-On 26 May 2017, one.Vip submitted a request to the Agency to change the licence for using radio frequencies in land mobile service with registered number 108267/2, whereby the following radiofrequency block was allocated: 1770-1785/1865-1880 MHz.
-On 9 October 2017, the Agency issued a resolution for rejecting of the one.Vip's request for reshuffling on 1800 MHz.
+On 26 May 2017, A1 Macedonia submitted a request to the Agency to change the licence for using radio frequencies in land mobile service with registered number 108267/2, whereby the following radiofrequency block was allocated: 1770-1785/1865-1880 MHz.
+On 9 October 2017, the Agency issued a resolution for rejecting the A1 Macedonia's request for reshuffling on 1800 MHz.